Physical Trainer School and College Program Information

 Completing a training program is not a prerequisite for taking a certification exam; however, training will be necessary for prospective physical trainers who do not already have the knowledge and skills necessary to pass a certification exam.
 Students who need training can choose to use self-study materials or to complete a certificate program or associate's degree program in physical training.
 The added education from a certificate or associate's degree program may make a student's experience more marketable.

 Students choosing a certificate or associate's degree program will want to verify that all topics tested on the certification exam will be covered in the program.
 Students will also want to consider the facilities offered for hands-on learning.
 An opportunity for an internship will enrich the education by giving students the chance to practice their skills with clients before taking the certification exam.
-Cost may also be a factor; certificate programs generally cost less than associate's degree programs.

 Physical Trainer Program Overviews